 What is BAST about then?

-BAST – Be A Singing Teacher is a community hub and education resource for singers who are, or want to be a singing teacher.
+BAST – Be A Singing Teacher is a training course, community hub and education resource for the singer who is, or wants to be a singing teacher.

 We provide courses for those getting started and continuing education to those already working as singing teachers.

-Join the Facebook BAST community for free by clicking here, we love helping singers become the best teachers that can be.
+Join the free Facebook BAST community by clicking here, we love helping singers become the best teachers that can be.

 We practice what we teach!